Misuse of Drugs Act 1971: Schedule 2 - CD

-Substances subject to the full controlled drug requirements; e.g. Cannabis, diamorphine (heroin), pethidine, cocaine, methadone, methylphenidate, dextroamphetamine, fentanyl and oxycodone.
+Substances subject to the full controlled drug requirements; e.g. cannabis, diamorphine (heroin), pethidine, cocaine, methadone, methylphenidate, dextroamphetamine, fentanyl and oxycodone.
 Under the Act, a prescription for these drugs need to show full details including the form and strength of the preparation, with the total quantity written out in both words and figures.
 It is an offence for a doctor to issue an incomplete prescription or for a pharmacist to dispense a controlled drug unless all the required details are given.

 It is the prescriber's responsibility to minimize the risk of dependence or misuse by ensuring that such drugs are not started for a particular patient without good cause, that the dose is not increased to the point where dependency is more likely, and to avoid being an unwitting source of supply for addicts.
 The quantities of controlled drugs prescribed should match the likely needs of the patients until the next clinical review and prescription forms should be secured against theft.

-Requirements for safe custody in pharmacies apply to all Sch 2 Controlled Drugs except quinalbarbitone.
+Requirements for safe custody in pharmacies apply to all Schedule 2 Controlled Drugs except quinalbarbitone.

 The safe custody requirements ensure that pharmacists and doctors holding stock of controlled drugs must store them in securely fixed double-locked steel safety cabinets.
 In addition to traditional written registers, which must be bound, contain separate entries for each drug, and be written in ink with no use of correction fluid, electronic controlled drugs registers are now also permitted under the Misuse of Drugs Regulations 2001 (as amended).
 These electronic systems must comply with specific regulatory standards to ensure the accurate recording and tracking of controlled substances, and there are a range of commercially available electronic CD registers.
 Disposal of expired stock must be witnessed by a designated inspector (either a police officer or a suitably qualified official).

-Until 2005 prescriptions for most schedule 2 & 3 drugs required certain details to be handwritten by the prescriber, unless he or she held a handwriting exemption certificate.
+Until 2005 prescriptions for most schedule 2 and 3 drugs required certain details to be handwritten by the prescriber, unless they hold a handwriting exemption certificate.
 The Shipman Inquiry however, found that this was one of the weaknesses in the audit system.
 Whereas computer generated prescriptions automatically left an audit trail which was easy to follow, handwritten prescriptions did not, even though all filed prescriptions are eventually sent to a central UK depositary.
 Therefore, good practice now calls for these prescriptions to be computer generated.